abhiroyg/scrape-anime/README.md

 This program scrapes/downloads and stores the recent anime/movies uploaded in gogoanime.com website.

 Disclaimer:
 It will print a warning if it misses some - though it won't give you how many it missed.
 So, if it misses you are on your own.
 Sorry :(
+Right now, it works only in Ubuntu 14.04 and above.

 Current:

 1. `downloader`: Downloads an episode/ova/ona/special/movie given URL.
 Downloads all the episodes after it, if given the option.
+        In Ubuntu, notifies whenever a download starts and whenever it ends.
-2. `get_recent_videos`: Scrapes gogoanime for recent video list and stores them in a list.
+1. `get_recent_videos`: Scrapes gogoanime for recent video list and stores them in a list.
 We can give a list of anime we are interested in.
-3. `scrape-gogoanime`: Downloads the not-yet-downloaded videos in list got from `get_recent_videos`.
+1. `scrape-gogoanime`: Downloads the not-yet-downloaded videos in list got from `get_recent_videos`.

 TODO:

 1. Have an independent tracker which tracks gogoanime.com website every 15 minutes for recent episodes.

+    Done.
+A crontab tracker.

 1. Write a log-reader which reads the output of the above tracker (whenever scheduled to) and downloads the anime/movie.

+    No scheduling.
+Run whenever you want to.

 1. Give option to download only sub/dub/raw/preview

+    Is it for all anime ? or only specific anime ?
+Like pokemon, download only dub Or one punch man, download only sub and preview.
+Like this ?

+    No, this is to be implemented whenever we can ask user just the name of the anime they want to download.

 1. Give option to download only anime/ova/movie/...

+    This is to be implemented whenever we can ask user just the name of the anime they want to download.

 1. Give option to download only those series user is interested in.

+    This is for the anime tracker.

 1. Give option to specify gap between two downloads, in case of parallel downloads.
 1. Give option to choose naming convention for downloaded videos.

+    Yeah, naming convention for normal episodes, ova, specials.
+Right now, taking the name from URL.

 1. Give option to pause and resume downloads (can't at my current level)
 1. Run in windows (integrating with IDM) (above and beyond current capability)